(Part 2 of a 3 part series)

 - If your dog trainer and behavior specialist is not certified by the International Association of Animal Behavior Consultants (IAABC) and the CCPDT (Certification Council for Professional Dog Trainers), find another dog trainer.
 Ask why not?
 There is no reason not to be unless they are unqualified.
-Older, outdated traditional dog “trainers” that haven’t kept up-to-date on the newest and most effective scientific ways to teach dogs, inexperienced trainers or anyone that practices outdated, force based, painful, punitive techniques do not qualify for this certification.
+Older, outdated traditional and balanced dog “trainers” that haven’t kept up-to-date on the newest and most effective scientific ways to teach dogs, inexperienced trainers or anyone that practices outdated, force based, painful, punitive techniques shouldn’t qualify for this certification.

 - If someone guarantees dog training results, or results in a certain period of time, find another dog trainer.
 Not only are guarantees against the code of conduct and ethics of most of certification bodies but it is simply impossible and unethical to do.
 Would you go to any lawyer that guaranteed you would win a court case?
 Or to a doctor that guaranteed you would live to 100 and never be sick a day in your life?
 Nor should you go to a trainer that guarantees results.

 - If the dog trainer is not licensed, bonded and insured (and to what amount and degree), find another dog trainer.
 They should be all of the above and preferably not bonded & insured just to meet the minimum required level.